Draw up training annual report to show value of learning

 Here’s how to form a basic outline for your organization’s training-reporting efforts:

 Tip: Consider seeking out testimonials from employees or department managers who have witnessed training results firsthand, then include their statements in your report.
-Having people communicate such benefits will grab upper-level ’s attention.
+Having people communicate such benefits will grab management’s attention.

 Semiconductor manufacturer Qualcomm includes these measures in its annual “learning and development report”:

 - Total training expenditures as a percentage of payroll

 - Total training dollars per employee

 - Percentage of employees trained, and employee participation

 - Courses completed by job function

 - Business results linked to learning and development programs.